harc/moonchild/README.md

 Unlike some approaches to non-textual programming, Moonchild does not reject plain text.
-Instead, it proposes that code should be augmented _when appropriate_ with richer behaviours and representations, much you'd find in a [good textbook](http://mitpress.mit.edu/books/introduction-algorithms):
+Instead, it proposes that code should be augmented _when appropriate_ with richer behaviours and representations, much like you'd find in a [good textbook](http://mitpress.mit.edu/books/introduction-algorithms):

 [![Merge diagram from "Introduction to Algorithms"][clr-image]][clr-link]